CHILDREN UNDER 12 AND PEOPLE WHO CAN'T SWIM

 - Do not take any item into the arena which could cause injury or damage, for example: glass, nails, plasters, bandages or chewing gum.
 This includes equipment such as swimming masks that contain glass.
 Only plastic equipment should be used.

-- Snorkels and large pool toys are not allowed in the pool.
-Snorkels may be allowed during swimming lessons and training sessions.
+- Snorkels and large pool toys are not allowed in the pools.
+Snorkels may be allowed during swimming lessons and in the sea.
+Pool toys are allowed in the sea.

 (Ref: Swimming association and competancy target for swimming lessons in schools - U.dir 2015) "A competent swimmer is one who can fall into deep water, swim 100m on their front whilst diving to retreive and object with their hands, stop and rest for 3 minutes (whilst floating on their stomach, orientating themselves to their surroundings, rolling over and floating on their back) and then swim 100 meters on their back before exiting the water."